tycrek/degoogle/README.md

 | [*Feeder*](https://f-droid.org/app/com.nononsenseapps.feeder) |  | Use good old-fashioned RSS feeds with Feeder (available from F-Droid) |

 #### Groups

 | Name | Eyes | Description |
 | ---- | ---- | ----------- |

+- *Use other forum sites relating to specific topics.
+This is a very broad service.*

 #### Translate